Sexual harassment, including verbal harassment, is a crime that is punishable by law. Here are some steps for how to report it to the police:

 - Did anyone witness this incident in detail?

-8. The harasser will be detained and registered based on the crime committed.
-A trial date is set.
+8. The harasser will be detained based on the crime committed.
+A trial date will be set.

-This list was compiled by the Egyptian Center for Women’s Rights.
-You can also contact the NGO Taskforce for more advice on how to deal with the police and other legal issues:
+This list was compiled in collaboration with the Egyptian Center for Women’s Rights.
+You can also check out this list to access more advice on how to deal with the police and other legal issues.